TylerLu/Developer-Finder/docs/_posts/01-01-05-deploythe-azure-components.md

      Use the name you chose at the start of these instructions that follows the **developer-finder-[suffix]** naming convention.

-   * No-Linux Web App Location:
+   * Web App Location:

-     You **MUST choose a different region for the non-Linux web apps**, because they cannot be created in the same region and the same resource group.
+     You **MUST choose a different region for the web application**, because they cannot be created in the same region and the same resource group.

    * OAuth Git Hub Client Id & Secret: